ExtendRealityLtd/VRTK/README.md

   * **Is Grabbable:** Determines if the object can be grabbed
   * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
-  If this is unchecked the the grab button toggles the grab action with one button press to grab and another to release.
+  If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
   * **Is Usable:** Determines if the object can be used
   * **Hold Button To Use:** If this is checked then the use button